MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-items.md

 4. Choose the **Get Shopify Locations** action to import all the locations defined in Shopify.
 You can find them in the [**Locations**](https://www.shopify.com/admin/settings/locations) settings in your **Shopify Admin**.
 5. In the **Location Filter** field, add locations if you want to include inventory from specific locations only.
 So, you could enter *EAST|WEST* to make the inventory from only these two locations available for sales via the online shop.
 6. Select the stock calculation method to use for the selected Shopify locations.
-7. Enable **Default** if you want location to be used for creation of Inventory records and participate in the invenotry synchronisation.
+7. Enable **Default** if you want location to be used for creation of Inventory records and participate in the inventory synchronisation.
 Activate **Default** for **Business Central Fulfilment Services** to create Inventory record representing fulfilment service, otherwise inventory record will be created for primary shopify location and all normal locations where **Default** is turned on.

 You can initialise inventory synchronisation in the two ways described below.

-### <a name="sync-inventory-from-the-shopify-shop-page"></a>Sync inventory from the Shopify shop page
+### Sync inventory from the Shopify shop page

 1. Go to the search ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shops**, and choose the related link.
 2. Select the shop for which you want to synchronise inventory to open the **Shopify Shop Card** page.
 3. Choose the **Sync inventory** action.

-### <a name="sync-inventory-from-the-shopify-products-page"></a>Sync inventory from the Shopify products page
+### Sync inventory from the Shopify products page

 1. Go to the search ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Products**, and choose the related link.
 2. Choose the **Sync inventory** action.

-### <a name="inventory-remarks"></a>Inventory remarks
+### Inventory remarks

 * The standard stock calculation method is **Projected Available Balance at date**.
 With extensibility, you can add more options.
 To learn more about extensibility, go to [examples](/dynamics365/business-central/dev-itpro/developer/devenv-extending-shopify#stock-calculation).
 * You can inspect the stock information received from Shopify on the **Shopify Inventory FactBox** page.
 In this FactBox, you get an overview of the Shopify stock and the last calculated inventory in [!INCLUDE[prod_short](../includes/prod_short.md)].
 There's one record per location.
 * If the stock information in Shopify is different than the **Projected Available Balance** in [!INCLUDE[prod_short](../includes/prod_short.md)], then the stock will be updated in Shopify.
 * When you add a new location in Shopify, you also need to add inventory records for it.
 Shopify doesn't do that automatically for existing products and variants and the connector won't synchronise inventory levels for such items in new location.
 To learn more, go to [Assigning inventory to locations](https://help.shopify.com/manual/locations/assigning-inventory-to-locations).
-* Both **Business Central Fulfilment Services** and normal locations are supoprted and can be used for shipping and inventory.
+* Both **Business Central Fulfilment Services** and normal locations are supported and can be used for shipping and inventory.

-#### <a name="example-of-calculation-of-projected-available-balance"></a>Example of calculation of projected available balance
+#### Example of calculation of projected available balance

 There are 10 pieces of item A available on hand and two outstanding sales orders.
 One for Monday with quantity *One* and one for Thursday with quantity *Two*.
 Depending on when you sync inventory, the system will update stock level in Shopify with different quantities: